The pitfalls of next-token prediction: More Related Work

+As for reversal-based training, \citet{lee23teaching,shen23positional} observe that addition tasks become much simpler when the digits are reversed.
+Their argument is that this explicitly assists the model to learn a simpler algorithm.
+When it comes to natural language however, \citet{papadopoulos2024arrows} find that reversing hurts the model's perplexity.

-\textbf{Going beyond next-token prediction-based training.} Finally, we note that some works \citep{gurnee10finding,meng22locating,pal23future} aim to recover future tokens that an already-trained model may predict based on the internal layers of the current token.
+\textbf{Predicting future tokens.} Some works \citep{gurnee10finding,meng22locating,pal23future} aim to recover future tokens that an already-trained model may predict based on the internal layers of the current token.
 Note that the success of this does not imply that the model necessarily plans well.
 This only means that it is possible to recover what the already-trained model wants to generate in the future (which may simply be a bad plan). \citet{pfau2023eliciting} train a language model to predict in reverse with the orthogonal goal of finding prefixes that elicit certain behaviors.

+\textbf{Shortcut-learning in language models.} A line of work has empirically and theoretically analyzed how Transformer-based language models learn superficial shortcuts to (partially) solve tasks such as learning multiplication \citep{dziri23faith}, logic \citep{zhang23paradox}, automata \citep{liu23automata}, recursion \citep{inconsistencies23young}, reading comprehension \citep{mrc21lai} and multiple-choice questions \citep{ranaldi2023hans} However, these shortcuts must \textit{not} be confused with the Clever Hans cheating induced by teacher-forcing as elaborated below.